 The Best Way to Catch Rats Outside

 Mass trapping: set 1 enclosed trap per 15′ linear feet of fence line, under sheds, decks, shrubs, and any other area where rats are active outside.
-6-12 traps is great for a typical Portland rat control job.
+About 12 traps is great for a typical Portland rat control job.
 The more the better.

 How to Get Rid of Rats Outside when You Have Dogs